momentum-mod/BSPConvert/README.md

 # BSP Convert
-C# library for converting BSP files between engine versions without decompilation.
+C# tools and library for converting BSP files between engine versions without decompilation.
 This approach has the following advantages:
 - Lightmaps can be preserved across engine versions (lighting information is lost when decompiling Quake BSP's)
 - Maps can be ported in seconds with one command rather than many hours of manual effort